soramitsukhmer-lab/docker-vault/README.md

 export VAULT_ADDR=http://localhost:8200
 export VAULT_TOKEN=token

+# Download or update plugin catalog
 vault-plugin-catalog update

+# List available plugins
 vault-plugin-catalog list

+# Download and install the plugin to appropriate directory
 vault-plugin-catalog install iroha-transit-demo

-vault-plugin-catalog register iroha-transit-demo # This will not register the plugin to Vault but will print all necessary command to register the plugin
+# This will not register the plugin to Vault but will print all necessary command to register the plugin
+vault-plugin-catalog register iroha-transit-demo
 ```

 The plugin release can be found on [soramitsukhmer-lab/poc-vault-iroha-integration](https://github.com/soramitsukhmer-lab/poc-vault-iroha-integration) release page.